xiota/geany-preview/docs/Questions_and_Answers.md

 I would like to synchronize the scrollbars, but don't currently know how.

 For long documents, there is a snippets mode that shows a preview for only a small section of the document.
-You can edit the settings in the config file to determine how long the document is before snippets activates and how much of the document it shows.
+You can edit the settings in the config file to determine how long the document is before snippets mode activates and how much of the document it shows.

 ## Installation